ZaraSdt7/microservice-app/README.md

-Sure!
-Here's a **professional, clean, and fully detailed README in English** for your project in Markdown format:

----

 # 📝 Todo Microservices App

 A **NestJS-based Todo Application** built with a microservices architecture, focusing on **security**, **scalability**, and **best programming practices**.